Growing Vegetables Saves Money

 Back in the economic woes of WWII, we were growing vegetables in our Victory Gardens to help the war efforts.
 We are at war again, but this is more of an economic war, and consumers are once again the casualties.
 That doesn’t have to be the case if you choose to act in your best interest by growing vegetables for you and your family.

 In light of the high price of produce, growing vegetables of your own makes perfect sense today.
 Prices will vary according to where you shop, but I’m seeing bell peppers for $1 each, cucumbers for $2 a piece, collards at $4 a handful, kale at $3 a handful, and green cabbage at about $1 a pound.
 Sweet corn is selling for about 50 cents an ear, and that’s enough to make anyone want to go on a serious diet.
+Learning how to start seeds indoors will allow you to produce fresh seedlings year round.
+That will make cultivating them in the spring much easier.

 Instead of complaining or worrying, let’s turn our energy toward doing something about the high cost of groceries.
 Let’s start growing vegetables to reduce our monthly food bill.
 Even if you have just a small yard, you can grow plenty of vegetables to feed yourself, and it matters little where you live.